danilotc/devdojoen-java/README.md

 1. [x] Java One For All 16 - Operators pt 02 - Relational
 1. [x] Java One For All 17 - Operators pt 03 - Logical AND
 1. [x] Java One For All 18 - Operators pt 04 - Logical OR
+1. [x] Java One For All 19 - Operators pt 05 - Assignment

 ---